ASUS RT-AX88U review: The first router that showcases the new Wi-Fi 6 standard! - Page 2

 First, let's look at the apartment that was used in our testing and how it is set up.
 You can see that the router is placed in the living room.
 With most wireless routers, the signal strength is not that high in places like the Kitchen and the Medium balcony.

 Our testing was done using a fast 1 Gigabit Internet connection that is capable of uploads on the internet of up to 500 Mbps.
-We used an HP Spectre 13 laptop for all our measurements and several software tools.
+We used an HP Spectre 13 laptop and a Lenovo Yoga Book for our measurements and several software tools.

 We analyzed the 2.4 GHz band first and measured the signal strength with NetSpot.
 You can see below how the signal strength evolved from room to room.
 The signal strength offered by ASUS RT-AX88U was good in all rooms.
 You can see how it evolved, from room to room, in the graphic below.

 Next, we used SpeedTest to measure how fast the internet connection offered by this router is when using 2.4 GHz wireless network.
 ASUS RT-AX88U offered fantastic downloads in all rooms, except the one furthest from the router.
 ASUS RT-AX88U was often twice as fast than the routers we compared it to.

 Continuing our measurements on the 2.4 GHz wireless network, we used the PassMark Performance test to transfer data between two computers connected to the network.
 In this test too, ASUS RT-AX88U was the fastest router in our comparison.
 In some rooms, the ASUS RT-AX88U was three times faster than the previous generation routers we compared it to.

 The same trend applied to the upload speed.